ahpohl/convpot/README.md

 Follow these instructions (for Windows):

-1. Download the latest [convpot release](https://github.com/ahpohl/convpot/releases/latest) from GitHub.
+1. Download the latest [convpot installer](https://github.com/ahpohl/convpot/releases/latest) from GitHub.
-1. Extract the zip archive to `C:\Program Files (x86)\convpot`.
+1. Run the installer `convpot-x.y.z-win32.exe` using defaults.
-1. Add the folder `C:\Program Files (x86)\convpot\convpot-x.y.z-win32\bin` to the PATH variable for the current user.
+1. Optionally add Convpot to the PATH variable for the current user or the system.
-1. Open a CMD window by typing `cmd` into the "Search programs and files" start menu field.
-1. Change to the examples folder and run a test:
+1. Navigate to the Convpot menu entry and click on `Run Convpot`.
+1. A Cmd window opens.
+You can now run one of the examples:
 ```
-cd C:\Program Files (x86)\convpot\convpot-x.y.z-win32\examples
 convpot arbintest.res
 ```
 If all goes well you should now have the file `arbintest.sqlite` created.